speckdavid/speckdavid.github.io/_pages/awards.md

         </div>
         <div class="col-sm-10">
           <div class="author">
-            <em>David Speck</em> and Daniel Gnad
+            <b>ICAPS Best Paper Award</b>
           </div>
-          received the Best Paper Award for the paper <a href="../assets/pdf/speck-gnad2024.pdf">Decoupled Search for the Masses: A Novel Task Transformation for Classical Planning</a> at the the Thirty-Fourth International Conference on Automated Planning and Scheduling (<a href="https://icaps24.icaps-conference.org/program/awards/">ICAPS 2024</a>).
+          for the paper <a href="../assets/pdf/speck-gnad-icaps2024.pdf">Decoupled Search for the Masses: A Novel Task Transformation for Classical Planning</a> at the Thirty-Fourth International Conference on Automated Planning and Scheduling (<a href="https://icaps24.icaps-conference.org/program/awards/">ICAPS 2024</a>).
+          (with Daniel Gnad)
         </div>
       </div>
     </li>